Computer Networks

 WLAN controllers:

 WLAN controllers are devices used to automate the configuration of wireless access points.
-It provides centralized management of wireless networks and acts as a gateway between wireless and wired networks.
+They provide centralized management of wireless networks and act as a gateway between wireless and wired networks.
 Administrators can monitor and manage the entire WLAN, set up security policies, and configure access points through the controller.
 WLAN controllers also authenticate users, allowing them to access the wireless network.

 In addition, the WLAN controller can also detect and protect against malicious activities such as unauthorized access, denial-of-service attacks, and interference from other wireless networks.
 By using the controller, administrators can also monitor the usage of the wireless network and make sure that the network is secure.